How to Train Your Advisor: Steering Black-Box LLMs with Advisor Models: Variants

 \subsection{3-step Advisor System}

-The second variation modifies the original \Sys{} formulation to reduce the difficult of the advisor's role.
-Rather than asking the advisor to provide advice given only the task prompt, it is also given an initial attempt by the student.
+The 3-step architecture modifies the basic \Sys{} formulation to reduce the difficulty of the advisor's role.
+Rather than ask the advisor to provide advice given only the task prompt, it is also given an initial attempt by the student.
 There are thus 3 steps in this formulation rather than 2: first, the student model makes an initial attempt at the task; second, the advisor provides advice based on the attempt; third, the student model updates its attempt based on the advice.

 Under this formulation, the advisor's role is made simpler by the fact there is an initial attempt to evaluate.
 This shifts the role of the advisor from a pure generator to a verifier.
-In theory this should help training as the space for advice is more defined, but comes at the cost of twice as many calls to the student model.
+We found that this change allowed \Sys{} to learn more effectively in the RuleArena setting when compared to the standard 2-step formulation.
+While this does come at the cost of twice as many calls to the student model during inference, initial student generations in the train set may be obtained offline and kept static throughout the training process.